This post answers all the questions you should consider when putting on your own silent disco headphone party.

 Not only are the dancers jumping up and down to the music, but as they switch the channel they are listening to, the color on the headphones changes too.

-The headphones that we supply light up in the colors blue, red, and green depending on which channel they are on.
+Our headphones light up in blue, red, and green depending on which channel they are on.

 In the rare event that you actually have three DJs and each DJ is covering one of the channel colors, it is nice to have their DJ station lit up with the color of their channel but the same effect could be achieved with color coded T-shirts on the DJs.